Mongolia

 Action

-• Organization of training on International Labour Standards and Responsible Business Conduct: The Labour Dimension of Human Rights Due Diligence, in Turin Italy, in November 2023
+- The project supported the participation of Mongolian representatives in the training on International Labour Standards and Responsible Business Conduct: The Labour Dimension of Human Rights Due Diligence, held in Turin, Italy, in November 2023

 Results